cstuder/parse-hydrodaten/README.md

 One of the data formats is an XML file with the current & yesterdays water temperature, flow amount and surface height.

 Not every stations measures every parameter.
+Not every parameter is imported.
 Not every stations reports its data at the same time.

 Periodicity: 10 minutes.
+Timezone: Europe/Zurich.

 **Licencing restrictions apply by FOEN/BAFU.** See the Open Data download for information.
 FOEN/BAFU requires that all usage of the data always labels the FOEN/BAFU as source.